Quadrifolium/OriginalPlanOnWeibo/_posts/ZHAN Yi-wen/2017-02-27-zhan-yi-wen.md

   <a href="http://weibo.com/6108090526/ExtWDojTh">2017-02-27 16:17</a>
 </div>

-I have special trick to amuse cat. [◉ Miaopai Video](http://weibo.com/tv/v/ExtWDojTh)
+I have special trick to amuse cat. [◉ Flash Show Video](http://weibo.com/tv/v/ExtWDojTh)

 <!-- more -->